InmaculadaRM/SparklyR/README.md

 # SparklyR
 Using Spark and SparklyR in a machine learning analysis project.
-R Markdown document with the workflow
+R Markdown document with the workflow.